 Opt For Summer-Themed Mocktails

 If you love fun and fruity summer drinks, you're not alone.
 And you don't necessarily have to give them up for September.
 Many alcoholic beverages have mocktail versions that offer the same great taste without any booze added.
 You can have a refreshing drink and still maintain your Sober September.
 Throw an end-of-summer party with mocktails, or ask your friends what options will be available during your hangouts.
-Also, there are several mocktail recipe books, such as Zero Proof and Good Drinks filled with ideas to inspire you.
-Or, you can check out some alcohol-free wine, spirits, and more through SeedLip, Ritual, and Free Spirits.
+Also, there are several mocktail recipe books, such as Mocktails: A delicious collection of nonalcoholic drinks filled with ideas to inspire you.
+Or, you can check out some alcohol-free wine, or spirits that are currently on the market.

 Bring Sober-Friendly Refreshments